 Low-cost hobbies, DIY projects around the house or watching the grandkids are also some great ways you can occupy your time without spending money.
 The essential thing is to find what works for you.

 Want to know more about how to ensure your financial security in retirement?
-Let’s talk about it.
-Give us a call at Gallagher Financial Group, and we can help you plan your best retirement strategy today.
+Let’s talk about it and we can help you plan your best retirement strategy today.

 This information is designed to provide a general overview with regard to the subject matter covered and is not state specific.
 The authors, publisher and host are not providing legal, accounting or specific advice for your situation.
 By providing your information, you give consent to be contacted about the possible sale of an insurance or annuity product.
 This information has been provided by a Licensed Insurance Professional and does not necessarily represent the views of the presenting insurance professional.
 The statements and opinions expressed are those of the author and are subject to change at any time.
 All information is believed to be from reliable sources; however, presenting insurance professional makes no representation as to its completeness or accuracy.
 This material has been prepared for informational and educational purposes only.
 It is not intended to provide, and should not be relied upon for, accounting, legal, tax or investment advice.